Metakirin/Vanila_Practice/Marathon/Readme.md

+# Some quick and easy apps to not forget native js:
-# 1 - pics slider
+## 1 - Beautiful pics slider with transition
-# 2 - DnD piece
+## 2 - Simple DnD stuff with fantasy stronholds cards
-# 3 - custom slider
+## 3 - Beautiful customfullscreen slider
-# 4 - neon board
+## 4 - Funny neon board which react to mouse hovering
-# 5 - aim game
+## 5 - Aim game with score.